ampproject/amphtml/extensions/amp-form/amp-form.md

 ```

 The `amp-form-submit` event fires when a form request is initiated.
 The `amp-form-submit-success` event fires when a successful response is received, that is when the response has a status of `2XX`.
-Any other status trigger the `amp-form-submit-error` event.
+Any other status triggers the `amp-form-submit-error` event.

 All three events generate a set of variables that correspond to the specific form and the fields in the form.
 These variables can be used for analytics.